 Find a Buddy – Choose a family member, friend, or co-worker.

-Mark Your Calendar – On the 3rd of each month, mark your calendar as a reminder using your Buddy Check 3 stickers.
+Mark Your Calendar – On the 3rd of each month, mark your calendar as a reminder for Buddy Check 3.

 Call your Buddy – Remind each other to do your breast self-exam.